Table of Contents Search for printer HOME

 The need to resolve the problem was driven home by undeniable evidence that dimming of sunlight by aerosols was increasing all across the Northern Hemisphere.
 One estimate, which few believed, put the reduction as high as 18% per decade.(68) A 1980 study claimed that stratospheric aerosols were increasing by about 9% each year.
 Even in the Arctic, where the immense empty landscapes promised only pristine air, scientists were startled to find a visible haze of pollutants drifting up from industrial regions.
 There was so much soot that some speculated it might alter the northern climate.(69*)

 (I have seen it myself.
-Backpacking recently in the Sierra Nevada and the Canyonlands, decades after my first visits to these magnificent places, the views of distant cliffs and of the stars are never as sparkling clear as I was once used to seeing.)
+Backpacking in the Sierra Nevada and the Canyonlands, decades after my first visits to these magnificent places, the views of distant cliffs and of the stars are never as sparkling clear as I was once used to seeing.)

 global dimming haze picture